aboveboardgamers/aboveboardgamers.github.io/aboutus.md

 ---
 layout: page
 title: About Us
-subtitle: Who is Dubbo Board Gamers
+subtitle: Who are Dubbo Board Gamers?
+published: true
 ---

-We are a bunch of board game enthusiasts with the goal of:
+We are a motley crew of board game enthusiasts with a few goals:

 - Exposing Dubbo to the wonderfully engaging world of board games
 - Nurturing an environment where board gamers can enjoy the hobby